githubdevopsabcs/training-manual/README.md

 ## License

 Please see the [license](LICENSE) for detailed information.
 When using the GitHub logos, be sure to follow the [GitHub Logos and Usage](https://github.com/logos) guidelines.

+THIS IS TESTING CHANGES MADE TO THIS FILE